christine-phunt/Book-app/readme.md

 So what's the point of EV Patterns?

-## A note to contributors

-Contributions are not being accepted just yet, but do not be disheartened.
-If you have an idea of how to make this better, please open an issue [here](https://github.com/ElephantVentures/patterns/issues) to describe your change and I'll do my best to align it to the foundational roadmap.

-Contributions will be welcome and accepted soon, once the foundation of this repository, and the vision of this effort is solidifed.

 ### Basics

 These are examples of common problems solved by software.
 You might have to build one of these one day, if so, you can use this as a starting block.
 You can use what you find here, or ignore all of it, that's on you.